An unusual tropical garden in the Kent countryside

-You can visit Sweetbriar (and its neighbour 12 Woods Ley, owned by Philip Oostenbrink who is Head Gardener at Canterbury Cathedral Gardens, when they are both open for the NGS.
+You can visit Sweetbriar and Philip Oostenbrink’s garden at 12 Woods Ley nearby (Philip Oostenbrink is Head Gardener at Canterbury Cathedral Gardens), when they are both open for the NGS.
 And once you’ve got the bug for exotic gardens, Steven has also been extending the tropical garden at The Salutation (which is close by).

 And do please spread the ‘exotic’ garden word, using the buttons below.
 Thank you!